GenericMappingTools/gmt/doc/rst/source/grdview.rst

     **-Qi**).
 For **-Qs**: You can specify that you want to skip a z-slice by setting red = -; to use a pattern give red = **P\|p**\ *dpi/pattern*\ [:**F**\ *color*\ [**B**\ *color*]].
+    Alternatively,
-    Alternatively, supply the name of a GMT color master CPT [rainbow] and let **grdview** automatically determine a 16-level continuous CPT from the grid's z-range.
+    supply the name of a GMT color master dynamic CPT [rainbow] to automatically determine a continuous CPT from
+    the grid's z-range.
+If the dynamic CPT has a default range then that range will be imposed instead.

 .. _-G: